 The cliche used as the title of this post is a simple reminder that even for those who win the prize, they are entering a world that may give them the indigestion from hell.
 The others might spend months after graduation looking for some sort of law-related employment, while waiting tables or stocking shelves at a big box store to pay the rent.
 If they financed their law-school education with student loans, as most probably did, then they have to deal with being heavily burdened with a ton of non-dischargeable debt and poor job prospects.
 It’s just not possible to repay $250,000 on a ten-dollar-an-hour job at Applebees or Home Depot.

 Law school itself is a frantic three years of unbelievable mountains of reading and writing and thinking and arguing.
 Some thrive under that but nearly everyone looks forward to a slower pace after graduation.
 Those who win the contest and land a Big Law job may be surprised to find they will be expected to gorge down even more the same pie.
 Free time?
 Leisure time?
 Forget it.

 There is a third possibility that might be the worst of all.
-Many who make “partner” find out that just because you are called a partner doesn’t have to mean very much.
+Many who make “partner” (make that, “junior partner”) get a surprise.
+They find out that just because you are called a partner doesn’t have to mean very much.
 It may just be a way for the firm to put you on a draw that has to be justified by the firm’s profits.
 Since you are now a “partner” you share in the risks and fortunes of the firm, supposedly.
 In reality, a new partner may find herself doing the same work for the same 60-70 hour weeks, and making even less money that when she was an associate. [notice how I used the feminine pronoun following the now required PC format that dominates the legal world].